open2b/scriggo-site/site/how-to-use.md

         // handle compilation error.
     }
     // handle other errors returned by the file system methods,
-    // by the convert function and other internal errors.
+    // by the converter and other internal errors.
 }
 ```